A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

-where $\nu$ is the synthetic analog functor from spectra to the $p$-completed cellular subcategory of $\mathcal{SH}(\mathbb{C})$. \end{corollary}
+where $\cpl{\nu(-)}_p$ is the synthetic analog functor from spectra to the $p$-completed cellular subcategory of $\mathcal{SH}(\mathbb{C})$. \end{corollary}

-\begin{remark} In \cref{SecEvenFiltration} we extend the notion of the even filtration to modules over $\mathbb{E}_{\infty}$-rings and so define a functor $(A,M) \mapsto \fil^\star_{\ev/A}M$, which recovers the above definition when $M=A$.
-With this notation it follows from the results in \Cref{SecEvenFiltration} and \cite{Cmot} that
+\begin{remark} In \cref{mod}, we extend the notion of the even filtration to modules over $\mathbb{E}_{\infty}$-rings, defining a functor $(A,M) \mapsto \fil^\star_{\ev/A}M$, which recovers the above definition when $M=A$.
+With this notation, it follows from the results in \cref{mod} that, under the identification from \cite{Cmot} between $p$-complete filtered modules over $\fil^\star_\ev(\S)$ and $p$-complete cellular $\mathbb{C}$-motivic spectra,

 for any bounded below spectrum $M$ (or, more generally, for any $\MU$-complete spectrum $M$).
-It is then special to the scenario where $\MU_*A$ is even that we have the middle equivalence in the string
+It is then special to the scenario where $\MU_*A$ is even that we have the second equivalence in the string

 In general, filtered modules over $\fil^{\star}_\ev A$ can be viewed as a deformation of the category of $A$-modules, and the functor $\fil^\star_{\ev/A}:\Mod_A \to \FilMod_{\fil^\star_\ev A}$ associates a natural deformation to any $A$-module. \end{remark}